Bayou Oaks residents will report directly to Bayou Oaks, NOT the Campus Recreation and Wellness Center.

 - Cougar Place - suites comes with full-size fridge

-- Calhoun Lofts - suites/rooms come with a full-size fridge
+- University Lofts – suites/rooms come with a full-size fridge

 Due to limited space, it is recommended that students don’t bring extra refrigerating appliances.

-Your assigned check-in day and time is important information to know.
+Your assigned check-in day and time is important information to know .
 With thousands of residents moving in each fall, we stagger the check-in times and dates in order to provide residents, family members, and volunteers the best move-in experience possible.
+For access to your move in date and time please visit AccessUH and click on myHousing to check your room assignment and specific move-in date and time.

 Below is the process you will follow the day of move in: